 Record and share your zero checklists too!

 It definitely happens, especially in spring.
 It is a perfectly sunny day and you just can’t turn up a single butterfly.
 It seems like a wasted effort, but it isn’t.
 Zero counts are important too!
 We want to know where and when you find no butterflies.
-Simply add a checklist to eButterfly as normal, but for species, add the name “Butterfly (SUPERFAMILY Papilionoidea)” in the species box and add a 0 to the count box.
+Simply add a checklist to e-Butterfly as normal, but for species, add the name “Butterfly (SUPERFAMILY Papilionoidea)” in the species box and add a 0 to the count box.
 Answer yes to the question at the bottom and submit it.
-Here’s an example from earlier this spring.
+Here’s an example from a spring count.
 Zeros are data too!

 Verifying Butterflies During a Site Visit

 As you survey for butterflies, your objective is to obtain the strongest defendable evidence for each species.
-The atlas recognizes three ways to document butterfly presence as you search a site: Visual Identification – a butterfly sighting, or Photographic or Video Vouchers – capturing a butterfly digitally.
+The atlas recognizes three ways to document butterfly presence as you search a site: Visual Identification (a butterfly sighting), or photographic vouchers.
 Even common and easily identifiable species should be photographed if possible when you complete a survey.

-Photograph or Video Voucher: A photograph or video is the best way to document a butterfly’s presence.
+Photograph Voucher: A photograph is the best way to document a butterfly’s presence.
 Photo vouchers are important for larvae, pupae, and adults.
 You can also use video.
-It is then possible to use a smartphone or computer app to save frame(s) as still photographs to upload with your survey on e-Butterfly.
-Some find that doing this gives them a better chance to get a photographs with the best view of field marks.
+It is then possible to use a smartphone or computer app to save frame(s) as still photographs to upload with your checklist survey on e-Butterfly.
+Some find that doing this gives them a better chance to get photographs with the best view of field marks.
 Unfortunately, due to the size of video, e-Butterfly does not accept video at this time as a voucher.

 Survey Equipment: